nathangeffen/ziggie/README.md

 You can also prefix a compartment name with any other letter.

-## Conservation of population total principle
+## Conservation of compartment total principle

 Transition functions modify the values of the compartments.
 In doing so they follow a principle of conserving the population total.
 The sum of all the